-- (2) Subregulation (1) does not apply to a hazardous chemical if the chemical - (a) was supplied before 1 January 2017; and - (b) was, at the time it was supplied, labelled in accordance with the National Code of Practice for the Labelling of Workplace Substances [NOHSC: 2012 (1994)] as in force at that time.
+- (2) Subregulation (1) does not apply to a hazardous chemical if the chemical: - (a) was manufactured or imported before 1 January 2017; and - (b) was, at the time it was manufactured or imported, labelled in accordance with the National Code of Practice for the Labelling of Workplace Substances [NOHSC: 2012 (1994)] as in force at that time.

-Regulation 338 applies if the chemical is being supplied to another workplace.
+Note: Regulation 338 applies if the chemical is being supplied to another workplace.